4 Days In Iceland Itinerary – The Ultimate Guide

 4 Days In Iceland Itinerary | Day 1 – Blue Lagoon

 We started our 4 Day Iceland adventure with a red eye from DC, landing us at the Reykjavik airport at 5 am, which meant I wanted a full day of relaxation.
-So the first stop on our Iceland Itinerary was the Blue Lagoon.
-Also the Blue Lagoon is actually only 20 minutes from the airport and pretty much on the way to Reykjavik, so going there either upon entering or departing is ideal and a time saver.
-Now most people only go to the Blue Lagoon as a tour, but did you know they have a hotel you can actually stay at?
-And did you know that by staying at the hotel you automatically have full access to not only the main Blue Lagoon, but a private lagoon only available to hotel guests in the off hours?
-Knowing we were taking a red eye, I knew a full day of floating around was just what we needed to get our honeymoon off to a great start.
+So the first stop on our Iceland Itinerary was the Blue Lagoon – Check Prices Here.
+Also, the Blue Lagoon is actually only 20 minutes from the airport and pretty much on the way to Reykjavik, so going there either upon entering or departing is ideal and a time saver.
+Now, most people only go to the Blue Lagoon as a tour, but did you know they have a hotel you can actually stay at?
+And did you know that by staying at the hotel you automatically have full access to not only the main Blue Lagoon but a private lagoon only available to hotel guests in the off hours?
+Knowing we were taking a red-eye, I knew a full day of floating around was just what we needed to get our honeymoon off to a great start.

-After landing at the airport we had a bit of a wait for the first bus to the Blue Lagoon, which meant it was the perfect time to grab a cappuccino and browse on our phones on the free wifi.
-We used Reykjavik Excursion for the transfer from the airport to the Blue Lagoon which was the least expensive option on a very comfortable bus.
-If you take the bus, do not get off at the first stop, we had a pretty grueling walk up to the hotel in windy conditions dragging our luggage through GRAVEL walk ways.
+After landing at the airport we had a bit of a wait for the first bus to the Blue Lagoon – Check Prices Here, which meant it was the perfect time to grab a cappuccino and browse on our phones on the free wifi.
+We used Reykjavik Excursion – Check Prices Here, for the transfer from the airport to the Blue Lagoon which was the least expensive option on a very comfortable bus.
+If you take the bus, do not get off at the first stop, we had a pretty gruelling walk up to the hotel in windy conditions dragging our luggage through GRAVEL walkways.
 If we had only asked they would have dropped us off at the hotel.
 So I’m telling you now tell them to take you to the hotel!
 Now the rest of the day was pure relaxation.

-We woke completely refreshed, tucked into the free breakfast, and had one last dip in the lagoon before taking our bus to Reykjavick to start on the second day of our Iceland trip.
+We woke completely refreshed, tucked into the free breakfast, and had one last dip in the lagoon before taking our bus to Reykjavik to start on the second day of our Iceland trip.
 The bus goes to the bus station, then you are transferred to vans which take you to your hotel.
-We of course did not book a hotel but opted for a beautiful 2 level apartment right in the heart of Reyjkavick with spectacular views from the bedroom balcony.
-Now it was time to explore the town and get what I came here for, the ultimate HOT DOG.
-Yes you read correctly, I went directly to that famed hot dog cart and had the best hot dog of my life.
+We, of course, did not book a hotel but opted for a beautiful 2 level apartment right in the heart of Reykjavik with spectacular views from the bedroom balcony.
+Now it was time to explore the town and get what I came here for the ultimate HOT DOG.
+Yes, you read correctly, I went directly to that famed hot dog cart and had the best hot dog of my life.

 We each ate 2!
 It’s hard to describe the deliciousness, the snappy skin, the tomato sauce, the mustard and the fried onions.
 Trust me just order 2 with everything you won’t regret it.
 We spent the rest of the day wandering around town and exploring the city.